DrewNull/optimizely-cms12-upgrade/README.md

 > NU1177: Version conflict detected for Xyz.
 Install/reference Xyz.1.2.3 directly
 > to project MySolution.Web to resolve this issue.

-It is unclear to me _why_ this happens, but

 Here is what Microsoft says about this error: [NuGet Error NU1107](https://docs.microsoft.com/en-us/nuget/reference/errors-and-warnings/nu1107).

 > **Issue**<br/>